eric-lindau/PSX-Smart-Interface/README.md

 ### 1.0
 * Added flight control functionality with combined analog inputs.
 * Added UI for easy user assignment of hardware components to components within PSX.
-* Added network interface for add-on to communicate with PSX.
+* Added network interface for communication with PSX.

 ### 1.1
-* Improved stability and efficiency of add-on with CPU threading and fewer ticks per second.
+* Drastically improved stability and efficiency.
 * Improved error handling and error notifications.

 ### 1.2
 * Added feature that saves user definitions for persistent use and allows for user configuration of more advanced settings.
 * Added functionality for many more analog, button, and rotary components in PSX.
 * Improved network efficiency and fixed a critical network bug that was causing PSX server to freeze/crash.
-* Implemented several bugfixes.
+* Implemented several bugfixes and improvements.